Most Effective Products

 Dallisgrass in Turf

-Before you can move forward with a treatment program, you need to properly identify Dallisgrass by knowing what it looks like.
-Misidentifying Dallisgrass can lead to you using the wrong herbicides, which can cost you time and money.
-Here are some traits to look out for when identifying Dallisgrass:
+Before moving forward with a treatment program, you will need to properly identify Dallisgrass by knowing what it looks like.
+Misidentifying dallisgrass can lead to using the wrong herbicides, costing you time and money.
+Here are some traits to look out for when identifying dallisgrass:

-• Dallisgrass can be identified by its distinguishing clump which gradually grows in a circular fashion.
-Unlike most grasses which grow in clumps and bunches,
+• Dallisgrass can be identified by its distinguishing clump, which gradually grows circularly.
+Unlike most grasses, which grow in clumps and bunches,

-• Dallisgrass stands out due to their short rhizomes that increase the diameter of the plant and store carbohydrates.
+• Dallisgrass stands out due to its short rhizomes that increase the diameter of the plant and store carbohydrates.

 Dallisgrass vs. Crabgrass

-• Dallisgrass is similar to crabgrass and each weed can easily be confused for one another.
+• Dallisgrass is similar to crabgrass, and each weed can easily be confused with one another.
 An easy way to know you have dallisgrass vs. crabgrass is to notice its growth pattern.
+Dallisgrass will grow in solid, circular clumps, whereas crabgrass grows in a pointed, upright, wide pattern.
+For a physical reference, look at the image above.
+On the left is dallisgrass and on the right is crabgrass.

-Use the above description and images provided to help you identify dallisgrass on your lawn.
-If you are unsure whether the plant is dallisgrass or not, contact us with a photo of the plant and we will properly ID the weed for you as well as give you the proper product recommendations.
+Use the above description and images to help you identify dallisgrass on your lawn.
+If you are unsure whether the plant is dallisgrass, contact us with a photo of the plant, and we will properly identify the weed for you and give you the proper product recommendations.

 Inspection